Investigators

 Faisal Sharif

-Dr Faisal Sharif is a senior lecturer in Regenerative Medicine at NUI, Galway and a consultant Interventional Cardiologist for Galway University Hospitals.
-His research focuses on medical devices for cardiovascular medicine and translational research on vascular biology and myocardial regeneration.
+Faisal Sharif (University of Galway) is a lecturer in Regenerative Medicine and a Consultant Interventional Cardiologist for Galway University Hospital and Associate Director for Clinical Research Facility Galway for Cardiovascular Trials.
+His research focuses on medical devices for cardiovascular medicine and translational research on vascular biology and Myocardial regeneration.

-Professor Garry Duffy is Personal Professor in Anatomy & Regenerative Therapies, within the School of Medicine at the National University of Ireland Galway.
-He leads the Duffy Lab at NUI Galway, which is focused on developing advanced biomaterials and devices to facilitate targeted delivery and future clinical translation of cell and drug based therapeutics to treat chronic diseases.
+Garry Duffy (University of Galway) is a lecturer in Anatomy & Regenerative Therapies, within the School of Medicine.
+He leads the Duffy Lab which is focused on developing advanced biomaterials and devices to facilitate targeted delivery and future clinical translation of cell and drug-based therapeutics to treat chronic diseases.

 Georgina Gethin